Mishti92/writing-from-the-void/content/all posts/who am I to have such high self-worth?.md

 _por ejemplo,_

-2 years back, 2023 april -> i was a tech employee, senior product manager for a cannabis startup. no, we didnt make cannabis inhouse, but created systems to streamline the data captured throughout the lifecycle of growing, manufacturing, selling cannabis.
+2 years back, 2023 april -> i was a tech employee, senior product manager for a startup.

 i was on my way to montreal, to spend 2 months there, while looking for an apartment to finally take that step - get into a mortgage and live a happy every after, or some version of it. after a month or so of search and so close to putting an offer on a cute apartment in my favorite neighbourhood of montreal, i had a realization that mortgage freaked me out and something told me to not put an offer on this very cute place i had already given my heart to.